 This course is designed for Veterinary Science Technology students as an introduction to Pharmacology.
-The various classes of drugs used in Veterinary medicine will be discussed in regard to use, side effects, contraindications, method of administration, etc. Upon completion of this course, a student should have a working knowledge of the commonly used drugs in a veterinary hospital.
+The various classes of drugs used in Veterinary medicine will be discussed in regard to use, side effects, contraindications, method of administration, etc. Drug math will be emphasized including CRI and other calculations related to drug use.
+Upon completion of this course, a student should have familiarity with many of the commonly used drugs in a veterinary hospital.
 One hour lecture, two hours laboratory per week.
 Prerequisites: Veterinary Clinical Pathology II (VSCT 202), Small Animal Medicine and Therapeutic Techniques (VSCT 203), and Anesthetic Principles (VSCT 206), or permission of instructor.